joshbegley/nyt-latest/previous.md

-**A New Magazine?
+**A New Magazine of International Reportage?
 In This Media Environment?**\
-`Now Voyager, an ambitious publication packed with international reportage, throws itself a party in Harlem.`\
+`Now Voyager, an ambitious publication packed with dispatches from around the world, throws itself a party in Harlem.`\
 https://nytimes.com/2026/03/13/style/a-new-magazine-in-this-media-environment.html

 **In shuffled WBC bracket, a USA quarterfinals win could lead to several rematches**\